onedayitwillmake/ChuClone/README.md

 It contains **a from scratch custom Box2D WorldEditor** that can create/destroy/clone/drag/scale objects the world in realtime allowing easy level design iteration.
 The editor supports panning, and zooming, levels are saved via HTML5 localstorage or to the database via rails web-application which is also open source ( https://github.com/onedayitwillmake/ChuCloneSite ).

-It also supports an arcade cabinate mode using Node.JS and websockets to control the character remotely ( https://github.com/onedayitwillmake/NoBarrierOSC/tree/joystick )
+It also supports an **arcade cabinate mode** using **Node.JS** and html5-websocket connection to control the character remotely (https://github.com/onedayitwillmake/NoBarrierOSC/tree/joystick)

 **Promo**